ProjectSidewalk/SidewalkWebpage/README.md

 The Project Sidewalk webpage.

 ## Development Instructions

 ### Setting up the development environment
 Set up the development environment for Scala, JavaScript and Postgres.
+The detailed instructions for each are provided [here](https://github.com/ProjectSidewalk/Instructions).
+You can start off using the steps below:

 1. Install JDK 7 (or above), Scala, and `activator` on your computer.
-See [the instruction](https://github.com/ProjectSidewalk/Instructions#java--scala)
+See details [here](https://github.com/ProjectSidewalk/Instructions#java--scala).
 2. Install Node.js.
-See [the instruction](https://github.com/ProjectSidewalk/Instructions#javascript);
+See details [here](https://github.com/ProjectSidewalk/Instructions#javascript);
 3. On the top directory, run `npm install` to install all the JavaScript dependencies.
 4. Set up the Postgres database by folloing the tutorial.
-See [the instruction on installing the Postgres database.](https://github.com/ProjectSidewalk/Instructions#postgresql)
+See detailed [instructions on installing the Postgres database here.](https://github.com/ProjectSidewalk/Instructions#postgresql)

 ### Running the Application Locally
 To run the web server locally,